vannitotaro/gpfs/README.md

 I am not affiliated with Google and Google does not endorse this software.

 ## NOTES ##
-- This script does not make use of official Google APIs, so it can stop working if Google makes changes to the Google+ implementation.
+- The script does not make use of official Google APIs, so it can stop working if Google makes changes to the Google+ implementation.
+- If you have more than 10000 followers, the script will consider only the 10000 most relevant ones (according to an internal Google+ algorithm).
-- This script has been tested only under Ubuntu 12.04 32-bit.
+- The script has been tested only under Ubuntu 12.10 32-bit.
 - You need to install `curl` before running the script:
   `sudo apt-get install curl`